japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 val sc = new SparkContext(conf)
 ----

-NOTE: The example uses Spark in link:local/spark-local.adoc[local mode], but the initialization with link:spark-cluster.adoc[the other cluster modes] would follow similar steps.
+NOTE: The example uses Spark in local/spark-local.md[local mode], but the initialization with spark-cluster.md[the other cluster modes] would follow similar steps.

-Creating `SparkContext` instance starts by setting the internal `allowMultipleContexts` field with the value of xref:ROOT:SparkContext.adoc#spark.driver.allowMultipleContexts[spark.driver.allowMultipleContexts] and marking this `SparkContext` instance as partially constructed.
+Creating `SparkContext` instance starts by setting the internal `allowMultipleContexts` field with the value of ROOT:SparkContext.md#spark.driver.allowMultipleContexts[spark.driver.allowMultipleContexts] and marking this `SparkContext` instance as partially constructed.
 It makes sure that no other thread is creating a `SparkContext` instance in this JVM.
 It does so by synchronizing on `SPARK_CONTEXT_CONSTRUCTOR_LOCK` and using the internal atomic reference `activeContext` (that eventually has a fully-created `SparkContext` instance).

 [NOTE]
 ====